NuclearRazor/CSGOScraper/README.md

 2. In result table you can see URL link's to each good item on opskins market

-3. You can controll market and exchangers comission and it's scraping options in _parser.py_:
+3. You can controll market and exchangers comission and it's scraping options in options.ini

+4. You can get item info in final table by /getitem NAME bot command

 **shops**, **exchangers** - to determinate what kind of data you want to store, comparison occurs between every unique shop and all exhangers, like: